The Guide to Learning Russian Cursive

 Beginning Russian: Russian Cursive from Amazing Russian

 Wish someone would just walk you through the Russian alphabet and show you how to write each letter in cursive?
 This YouTube video will do just that!
 You’ll see each letter in print and cursive as the speaker names the letter in Russian.
 Then, the video shows you how to form the letter.
 At the end of the video, particularly challenging letters are highlighted.
-Finally, the video shares some examples of common words and phrases written in cursive to help you transition towards reading cursive.
+Finally, the video shares some examples of common words and phrases written in cursive to help you transition toward reading cursive.

 With these tips and resources, learning Russian cursive doesn’t need to be the bane of your existence.